Skip to content

 Compiling your C++ code into assembly and reading it line by line is the most direct way to understand "what the code is actually doing."

-Let's write the simplest example:
+Let's write a simple example:

 cpp